AndroidModLoader/JPatch/README.md

  - RE3: Fix R* optimization that prevents peds to spawn
  - RE3: Road reflections
  - Fix traffic lights

 ### ***GTA:SA v2.10***
 **Since v1.6.2**
  - CJ is now able to exit vehicle without closing the door (https://github.com/AndroidModLoader/JPatch/issues/28)
+ - Removed "Please rate the game" message
+ - Removed IDE flag "ExtraAirResistance"
+ - Implement NoRadioCuts
+ - Sprinting on any surface is allowed
+ - Fix traffic lights
+ - Adjustable detailed water draw distance (known as water quadrant fix)
+ - PC-like money in HUD (disabled by default)
+ - **Climb-dying glitch SHOULD be fixed**
+ - RE3: Road reflections
+ - Tell the game we allow it to create more peds
+ - Tell the game we allow it to create more cars
+ - re3: Fix R\* optimization that prevents peds from spawn
+ - Fuzzy seek (the game does not load useless data from audio)
+ - 44100Hz audio support without a mod "OpenAL Update"
+ - Fixed emergency vehicles (FixStreamingDistScale)
+ - Fixed an annoying glitch with colorpicker in Tenderfender

 **Since v1.6.1**
  - A fix for vehicle's entering task (thanks AliAssassiN!)